vaquarkhan/microservices-recipes-a-free-gitbook/chapters/05-deployment-and-operations.md

 **Performance and Latency Improvements (2025 Outlook):**

 Historically, latency was a concern for event-driven architectures in synchronous user flows.
 However, recent benchmarks and announcements highlight massive optimizations.
 The end-to-end latency (P99) for EventBridge event buses has been reduced from over 2000ms in early 2023 to approximately 129ms as of late 2026/2025.
-This dramatic improvement—up to 94%—shifts the architectural calculus.
+This dramatic improvement�up to 94%�shifts the architectural calculus.
 Choreography, previously relegated to asynchronous background tasks, is now viable for near real-time user-facing flows where low latency is critical.

 ### 5.3.4 The Necessity of Idempotency